simonsobs/socs/docs/agents/hwp_pcu.rst

 OCS Site Config
 ```````````````

-To configure your Lakeshore 240 for use with OCS you need to add a
+To configure your HWP PCU Agent for use with OCS you need to add a
-Lakeshore240Agent block to your ocs configuration file.
+HWPPCUAgent block to your ocs configuration file.
 Here is an example
 configuration block that will automatically start data acquisition::

   {'agent-class': 'HWPPCUAgent',